A Centralized portal for users

 A key metric indicator was flagging that users were spending 3x as long making custom survey templates as we had targeted.

-Well, users relied on external programs or searched through existing templates to find survey question content.
+Users were relying on external programs or manually searching through existing templates to find survey question content.

 This task-switching likely caused the slow task completion times and could become a blocker for customers looking to adopt Pulse.

-Here the user enters the template management portal to look for that existing survey template
+Here the user enters the template management portal to look for the survey template the question may be part of

-They can now look through the existing questions on the template to see if they can find the question content they need
+They look through the existing questions on multiple templates to see if they can find the question content they need

 03. Cultivating collaboration

-After synthesizing findings from the usability study, I structured a problem framing workshop with my project team (PM, eng, content, and PM lead)
+After synthesizing findings from the usability study and mapping the current user journey, I structured a problem framing workshop with my project team (PM, engineering, content, and PM lead)

-I first ran through the current user journey to create a visual idea of user pain points and areas for improvement.
+Phase 1: I ran participants through the current user journey to align everyone on a visual idea of user pain points and discuss the best areas for improvement.

-I then guided participants to identify business goals and metrics followed by dot voting to prioritize both.
+Phase 2: Guided participants to identify our key user needs and business goals followed by dot voting to prioritize our focus.

 Increase customer adoption